rChrisb/holbertonschool-shell/permissions/README.md

 - You are not allowed to use commas for this script
 -----------------------------------------------
 ### <p align=center>`8.
 James Bond`</p>
+Write a script that sets the permission to the file hello as follows:

+- Owner: no permission at all
+- Group: no permission at all
+- Other users: all the permissions
 -----------------------------------------------
 ### <p align=center>`9.
 John Doe`</p>